Osmanyasal/Optimizer-Toolkit/README.md

 ## About <br>
 * Cross Platform Performance Ecosystem mainly developed for Linux and MacOS environments.<br>
-* <b>Utilizes</b> all advantageous features of <b>PAPI,Linux Perf, Intel Vtune/Advisor, AMD uProf profilers into a single, unified platform</b> by harnessing the code and binary instrumentation techniques while providing a straightforward but elegant GUI for advanced in- and post-development monitoring.
+* <b>Utilizes</b> all advantageous features of <b>PAPI, Linux Perf, Intel Vtune/Advisor, and AMD uProf profilers into a single, unified platform</b> by harnessing the code and binary instrumentation techniques while providing a straightforward but elegant GUI for advanced in- and post-development monitoring.
 * <b>100% CPU agnostic profiling</b>
 * Provides <b>100% accuracy</b> thanks to code-line instrumentation.
 * <b>An Intuitive Programming API for in-development monitoring support</b>
 * Supports diverse PMU monitoring with <b>0 learning curve</b>.
 * <b>Bottleneck detection in any phase of the development.</b>
 * <b>Overhead is very very low</b> and upto the programmer itself.
 * Python binding.
-Yes you’ll have a full python support in code-line instrumentation.
+Yes, you’ll have full Python support in code-line instrumentation.
 * Developed with C++ and Make/Bash scripts.
 * <b>You can monitor any executable file</b>
 * <b>Use in your c++ and python projects</b>